geerlingguy/turing-pi-2-cluster/README.md

 ### Shutting down the cluster

-There will be a safe shutdown option provided through the board's controller at some point, but right now the safest way to shut down the cluster is to run the following command:
+The safest way to shut down the cluster is to run the following command:

 ```
 ansible all -B 500 -P 0 -a "shutdown now" -b